peter88213/nvhelp-de/source/export_menu.rst

 Vor dem Öffnen exportierter Dokumente nachfragen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This checkbox controls the behavior on document export.
+This Auswahlfeld controls the behavior on document export.

 - If ticked, you will be asked whether you want to
   have *novelibre* launch *Writer* or *Calc* with the newly created